ABFCode/Librium/SpringReader/docs/plan_todo.md

 1. BOOK DELETION: Let users delete their books.
 2. Storage limit for users
 3. Change image to thumbnail.
-4. (MAJOR CHANGE) Store only necessary parts of EPUBs
-   - We are storing the entire EPUB files, but only using the cover image and content text after parsing.
-   - We could store the parsed chapter content and the modified image.
-It Would probably help space issues a lot.
 5. Continue with DTOs for all responses
    - Especially EpubController
 6. Refine class responsibilities.